nokotamustang/OpenGL_and_Vulkan_3D/README.md

 In practice, the height map could be procedurally generated or loaded from an image file.
 The height map is used to displace the vertices of the ground plane in the vertex shader, and this creates the effect of a 3D ground plane.

 For optimization we have to divide the terrain into chunks and manage them just as other objects in the scene.

+An advancement to this technique will be to model the grass blades with some depth information and possibly multiple triangles along the blade.
+The use of these meshes could be activated based on distance.
+More on this later.

 Reading: